rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 1. Resides in Inventory

-   This context code indicates that material associated with this LPN has been costed and accounted for in an inventory.
-A LPN with this context may not be used when receiving material against a standard or inspection routed receipt, but may be used during a direct delivery routed receipt.
-However, outbound transactions can be performed on LPNs with this context.
+   The material associated with the LPN has been costed and accounted for in an inventory.
+An LPN with this context may not be used when receiving material against a standard or inspection-routed receipt, but may be used during a direct delivery-routed receipt.
+Outbound transactions can be performed on LPNs with this context, however.

 2. Resides in WIP

-   The context code indicates that material associated with this LPN is currently being transacted in WIP (Work in Process).
-Therefore, the associated material is not yet in inventory and has not been costed to inventory.
+   The material associated with the LPN is being transacted in Work in Process (WIP).
+The material is not yet in inventory and has not been costed to inventory.

 3. Resides in Receiving

-   The context code indicates that material associated with this LPN have been received using a standard routing or inspection routing receipt and have not been delivered or put away yet.
-Therefore, the associated material is not yet in inventory and has not been costed to inventory.
+   The material associated with the LPN was received using a standard routing or inspection routing receipt and has not been delivered or put away yet.
+   It is not yet in inventory and has not been costed to inventory.

 4. Issued out of Stores

-   An LPN in this status is no longer tracked by the system, and hence, no longer associated with a locator within the warehouse.
+   An LPN with this status is no longer tracked by the system, and therefore no longer associated with a locator within the warehouse.
 LPNs shipped out of inventory receive this context and may not be re-received.

 5. Defined but not used or pre-generated

-   LPN in this status means they are not associated with any physical material.
-They can be printed and used to identify material during any stage of the material management process such as inbound, replenishment, outbound, and so on.
-This context refers to LPNs that are ready to be used.
+   The LPN is not yet associated with any physical material and is ready for use.
+The LPN can be printed and used to identify material during any stage of the material management process, such as inbound, replenishment, outbound, or another stage.

 6. In-transit

-   As the name suggests, LPN in this context is an indication that it is currently moving from one location to another.
-Possible uses for this are when a LPN is moved from one organization to the next, for example while the LPN is on a Vehicle/in transit.
-This context is particularly used for Internal Sales Orders (ISO) or Inter-org transit where an indirect shipping network is defined between the organizations.
+   The LPN material is currently moving from one location to another.
+   Potential uses for this context include when an LPN is moved from one organization to the next.
+(For example, while the LPN is on a Vehicle or in transit.)
+This context is often used for Internal Sales Orders (ISOs) or inter-organization transit where an indirect shipping network is defined between the organizations.

 7. At Vendor

-   This context comes into picture when a vendor sends an Advanced Shipment Notice (ASN) to Oracle WMS, the system internally generates LPNs and associates them with material information on the ASN.
-These LPNs receive this context.
-Material associated with LPNs of this context are not on-hand or costed until it is actually received.
+   This context is used when a vendor sends an ASN to Oracle WMS.
+The system internally generates LPNs, associates them with the material information on the ASN, and assigns the LPNs this context.
+The materials associated with LPNs that have this context are not on-hand or costed until they're received.

 8. Packing context

-   This context is primarily used for setup of picking or put away rules, basically this status is temporary and used internally by the software as an intermediary.
+   This context is primarily used to set up picking or put away rules.
+It's a temporary status that the software uses internally as an intermediary.

-9. Loaded to Dock/ Shipments
+9. Loaded to Dock/Shipments

-   An LPN loaded for shipment has just been loaded onto a carrier ready to leave the warehouse.
-Once the entire carrier leaves the dock, the LPN obtains a context of six Resides in in transit or four Issued out of stores.
+   An LPN loaded for shipment has just been loaded onto a carrier and ready to leave the warehouse.
+After the carrier leaves the dock, the LPN is assigned a context of **Resides in transit** or **Issued out of stores**.

 10. Prepack for WIP

-   This context value is used when the system has associated the LPN with material and printed the labels, but the material has not yet been physically packed.
+   This context value is used when the system has associated the LPN with material and printed the labels, but the material hasn't been physically packed yet.

 11. Picked

-    When LPNs are picked they are assigned with this context value.
-They are in-transit within the warehouse.
+    This context value indicates that the LPN has been picked and is in transit within the warehouse.

-### Query to find the context of a LPN
+### Find the context of an LPN

 You can find the context of an LPN by using the following SQL statement as an example:

 select LPN_CONTEXT from apps.wms_license_plate_numbers WHERE LICENSE_PLATE_NUMBER = ‘LPN_Number’

-### How to view LPNs
+### View LPNs

 You can view LPNs through a mobile user interface or through an application that uses Oracle Material Workbench.

-For example, you can view the attributes of a specific LPN in Material Workbench.
-Use the following instructions to view the contents of an LPN in Material Workbench:
+To view the contents and attributes of an LPN in Material Workbench, use the following steps:

-1. Navigate to the Material Workbench window.
+1. Navigate to the **Material Workbench** window.

 2. In the **View By** field, select **LPN** from the list of values.